sydasif/python-book/docs/source/06_file-handling/01_file.md

 This file is for testing purposes only.
 ```

 If the file is located in a different location, you will have to specify the file path.
-By default, the `read()` method returns the whole text, but we can return one line by using the `readline()` method
+By default, the `read()` method returns the whole text as one big string, but we can return one line by using the `readline()` method.

 ```py
 f = open("my_file.txt")